gvwilson/sensibleadventures/nardica/nardica.md

 Even with those gaps, her story left Honesty wide-eyed.
 "Tay bangle, there's your real adventure, innit?"
-She bumped her hip against Iffy's.
+They bumped their hip against Iffy's.
-Her tone turned serious as she nodded at the Marine cutter under repair beside them.
+Their tone turned serious as they nodded at the Marine cutter under repair beside them.
 "So's that why we got th' ganky to finish up this 'un?
 'Cuz my First,
-she thought we had a coupla weeks f'r it, but the Blues come along day b'fore last an' said we gotta be crannup soonest."
+they thought we had a coupla weeks f'r it, but the Blues come along day b'fore last an' said we gotta be crannup soonest."

 Iffy swallowed.